Switzerland in the Eurovision Song Contest 1985: Ein Lied für Schweden: Concours de l'Eurovision 1985

+The songs that advanced to the national final were "Pierrot", written by Waltraud Battaglia and Markus Ellenberger for Mariella Farré, "Piano, piano", written by Anita Kerr and Trudi Müller-Bosshard for both Farré and Pino Gasparini, and "Der Kuckuck", written by Marcel Bless and the Acid Cider Band for the Martin Richard Trio.

+No information is currently known about the remaining song titles and their songwriters, however, it is reported that the songwriters who failed to qualify criticized this process because the artists did not connect or identify with their songs.

 Concours Eurovision de la Chanson 1985

 TSR staged the national final on 23 February 1985 at 21:10 (CET) in its studios in Geneva.
 It was hosted by Serge Moisson, with Le Groupe Instrumental Romand accompanying the performances.
 Les Compagnons de l'Arche featuring Hana Lamkova and the Black Theater of Prague made guest appearances.